 - For a low-fat topping, serve the compote with a dollop of yogurt instead of cream.

-- The Rhubarb and Strawberry Compote may be served over cakes, steamed puddings, French toast, pancakes or waffles.
+- The rhubarb, strawberries, and syrup may be mixed all together and served over ice cream, cakes, steamed puddings, French toast, pancakes or waffles.
 Leftover syrup may be mixed with sparkling water.